softwaresaved/CW-ideas/CONTRIBUTING.md

 The pages can be [hosted on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/).The publishing of the pages is done through GitHub Actions (See the `.github/workflows/gh-pages.yml` in the root directory of the repository).
 You need ensure that [Action workflows](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) have been enabled for your repository on GitHub.
 Whenever you push content to GitHub it will be processed and published to the `gh-pages` branch which is published on GitHub at:

 * [softwaresaved.github.io/CW-ideas/](https://softwaresaved.github.io/CW-ideas/)

+If, after a bit of time, things do not appear to have worked check the status of the workflow:

+1. Go to the repo: https://github.com/softwaresaved/CW-ideas
+2. Click on the `Actions` on the top menu item: https://github.com/softwaresaved/CW-ideas/actions
+3. If there is no green tick at the top workflow click on it and check what has gone wrong - it will give you an indication of where things went wrong.
+If the changes corresonding to your commit message have a green tick and you still do not see the changes you may have to search elsewhere.